GustavoCostaW/ngc-pagination/README.md

     (paginationEvents)="events($event)">

      <!--

+        Note the `#pagination` template variable above is used in the html below to get the component reference. you can change to any name.

         WARNING, I'm using the Angular Material buttons with md-button directive and <md-icon> to show icons in this template, if you not using the Angular Material in your project you need